 - “The quality of the volunteers’ presentations was excellent – I have already had several students contact me to try and speak to them further!” – Katie Foster, Paulet High School and Sixth Form College

 - “[The best part was] the inspiring volunteers who were clearly passionate about their jobs and helping young people.” – Rachael Talbot, King Edward VI College

 - “I cannot begin to say how much we loved the session… The volunteers were incredibly inspiring and they had such an impact on the children.”

 How do I get involved?

-If you’re interested in volunteering virtually, simply log into the Inspiring the Future portal, go to ‘update profile’, go to the ‘volunteering opportunities’ tab and scroll down to the bottom where it says ‘I am willing to take part in virtual events (for example using Zoom, Microsoft Teams or similar)’.
+- If you are already a volunteer with us, simply log into the Inspiring the Future portal, go to ‘Update profile’, go to the ‘Volunteering opportunities’ tab and scroll down to the bottom where it says ‘I am willing to take part in virtual events (for example using Zoom, Microsoft Teams or similar)’.
 Change the answer to yes and then save your changes at the bottom of the page.
 This means that teachers coordinating virtual activities will now see your profile in the list and be able to invite you to participate.

-Watch our new video to find out how the sessions work:
+Watch our webinar to find out more about how virtual volunteering works:

-We are excited for you to take part in virtual events.
+We are excited to see you take part in virtual events!
 If you have any questions about participating or how it works, please get in touch at firstname.lastname@example.org.